Skip to content

 });

-You can pass a translation object to stub the translations for a specific locale.
+You can pass an translations object as the 3rd positional argument, if you want to stub the translations for a specific locale (not recommended).

 import { render } from '@ember/test-helpers';